AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/file-format.md

 `purchaseID` | `purchaseID` | The [`purchaseID`](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/purchaseid.html) implementation variable.
 `queryString` | This column provides information for this field. | Key/value pairs that provide an alternative to using header columns.
 This column must be fully URL encoded, including any multi-byte characters.
 Adobe encodes the query string in UTF-8 by default.
 `referrer` | `r` | The [`referrer`](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/referrer.html) implementation variable.
-`reportSuiteID` | N/A (Only available with column header) | Specifies the report suites where you want to submit data.
+`reportSuiteID` | N/A (Only available with column header) | Specifies the report suite(s) where you want to submit data.
 Separate multiple report suite IDs with a comma.
 `resolution` | `s` | The [Monitor resolution](https://experienceleague.adobe.com/docs/analytics/components/dimensions/monitor-resolution.html) dimension.
 `server` | `server` | The [Server](https://experienceleague.adobe.com/docs/analytics/components/dimensions/server.html) dimension.
 `timestamp` | `ts` | The date and time that the data was collected.
 [Unix Time](https://en.wikipedia.org/wiki/Unix_time) and [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) are supported.
 Milliseconds are not allowed.